p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-connect-wallet.md

 <style> body {  font-family: "Source Sans 3", sans-serif!important; }</style>
 <link href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap" rel="stylesheet">    <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# How to Connect Your Wallet to Get Started with Token Creator on Kalp Studio
+# How to Connect Your Wallet to Get Started with Token Studio on Kalp Studio

-Connecting your wallet is a necessary step to start creating tokens on Kalp Studio’s **Token Creator**.
+Connecting your wallet is a necessary step to start creating tokens on Kalp Studio’s **Token Studio**.
 The wallet connection allows you to securely interact with blockchain features and manage your assets directly.
-Here’s a detailed guide on how to connect your wallet to begin using the Token Creator tool.
+Here’s a detailed guide on how to connect your wallet to begin using the Token studio tool.

 ## Step 1: Access the Kalp Token Studio Dashboard

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Token+creator/6.png)

-Once you’re logged in, navigate to the **Dashboard** within Kalp Studio and click on  explore **Token Creator**.
+Once you’re logged in, navigate to the **Dashboard** within Kalp Studio and click on  explore **Token studio**.
 Here, you’ll see options for **Token Creation Wizard**, **List of Tokens Created**, and **Subscription**.
 Select the **Create New Token** option to begin the token creation process.

 ## Step 2: Trigger the Wallet Connection

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Token+creator/8.png)

 If you haven’t connected a wallet yet, clicking **Create New Token** will prompt a popup message asking you to connect your wallet.
-This is necessary as the Token Creator requires access to your wallet to deploy tokens on the blockchain.
+This is necessary as the Token studio requires access to your wallet to deploy tokens on the blockchain.

 ## Step 3: Select a Wallet Provider